Chacha-M/Demonstration/README.md

-#Demo REPO
+Demo REPO
 I will teach you how to clone a repo
-As welll as commit and merge branches
+As well as commit and merge branches